How to hang prepasted wallpaper in a small guest bedroom closet. An easy project to do and it was completed in less than 2 hours.

 It’s been a while since you’ve seen the new tiny powder room and closet but we’ve finally made enough progress to share with you.
 I’ll get to the powder room progress another day (lots going on there).
-Today is all about the new closet and hanging wallpaper.
+Today we’re talking about the new closet and how to hang wallpaper.

 If you remember, way back in July I shared the new bedroom closet build.
 We actually built it in an empty corner of the guest bedroom to replace the closet that was turned into a powder room.
 Remember, we have a small home so we needed to add a closet back for extra storage (not to mention for resale purposes).